The Courtyard

 Stan Kozak, former Chief Horticulturalist, standing in the old on-site greenhouse, about 1973

-Horticulture operations were moved to new, custom-built greenhouses and growing space in 2011, and the existing structures on site were torn down as part of 2012 construction of the New Wing.
-The Gardner's South Shore nurseries are working spaces not open to the public.
+Horticulture operations were moved to new, custom-built greenhouses and growing space in 2011, and the existing structures on-site were torn down as part of the 2012 construction of the New Wing.
+The Gardner's nursery and greenhouses are working spaces not open to the public.

-The Hingham Nursery includes half an acre of heated greenhouses, cold frames, and outdoor growing space.
-With over 10,000 square feet under glass in separate, climate-controlled spaces, our Horticulture team is able to speed up and slow down the growth of many plants, sometimes "forcing" plants to grow out of their natural season to bloom early, sometimes chilling them a bit to ensure they last longer.
+The six-acre site includes heated greenhouses, cold frames, and outdoor growing space.
+With over 10,000 square feet under glass in separate, climate-controlled spaces, our Horticulture team is able to speed up and slow down the growth of many plants, sometimes "forcing" plants to grow out of their natural season to bloom early or chilling them a bit to ensure they last longer.

 Freshening Up

-For every Courtyard display, there are plants that need swapping out or refreshing once a week.
-Since very few plants actually grow inside the Courtyard—and even fewer can withstand the difficult conditions of the Courtyard's atmosphere—our Horticulture team works hard to keep things in good shape, sometimes even right before your eyes!
+Since very few plants actually grow inside the Courtyard—and even fewer can withstand the difficult conditions of the Courtyard's atmosphere—most need swapping out or refreshing once a week.
+Our Horticulture team works hard to keep things in good shape, sometimes even right before your eyes!

 The Living Collection

 Part of the tending of our Courtyard displays also happens at a macro-level.
-Certain parts of displays serve like anchors—such as the hanging nasturtiums, campanula, and single-stem chrysanthemums.
+Hanging nasturtiums, chimney bellflowers, and single-stem chrysanthemums anchor seasonal shows.

-The Horticulture team has the exciting challenge of displaying a wide range of plants—from orchids and tropicals, to perennials native to the Boston area—that couldn't live together outdoors, in beautiful displays that complement the stunning architecture and object of the Courtyard.
+The Horticulture team has the exciting challenge of displaying a wide range of plants—from orchids and tropicals to perennials native to the Boston area—that couldn't live together in the same outdoor climate.
+They craft beautiful displays that complement the stunning architecture, sculptures and objects of the Courtyard.

 For each seasonal display, horticulturalists install specimens from the living collection and new trials alongside our tried-and-true stars of the show.
-Clivia and agapanthus, two South African natives that have been in the collection for over five decades, are shown each year alongside the nasturtiums and campanula, respectively.
+Clivia and Agapanthus, two South African natives that have been in the collection for over five decades, are shown each year with the nasturtiums and chimney bellflowers, respectively.

-Introducing new plants to the Courtyard takes time, often starting over a year before the display the plant is meant for is due to go up.
-To complement the more traditional pairings, the Horticulture team is constantly experimenting with new plants to learn what cultivars perform well in the exacting conditions in the Courtyard, while creating a sense of otherworldly magic on display.
+Introducing new plants to the Courtyard takes time, often starting over a year before the display is scheduled.
+To complement the more traditional pairings, the Horticulture team is constantly experimenting with new plants to learn what cultivars perform well in the exacting conditions in the Courtyard, while creating a sense of otherworldly magic for visitors.

 In recent years, these trials have included a major expansion of spring bulbs.
-This winter, the Horticulture team "forced" over 4,000 bulbs, from hyacinth and heirloom narcissus to specialty tulips and fritillaria.
+This winter, the Horticulture team "forced" over 4,000 bulbs including hyacinth, heirloom narcissus, specialty tulips and fritillaria.
 The Gardner hasn't seen a spring bulb crop like this since the 1940s!

 Always Changing, Always Beautiful

 The Courtyard is always changing, and our Horticulture team is always making sure it looks as beautiful as can be.
-To visit Boston's always blooming "secret garden," get your museum admission tickets today; advance registration is required.
+To visit Boston's always blooming "secret garden," plan your visit today.
+Advance registration is recommended.

 Learn More